Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

                  :item/status :item.status/waiting}]})
 ```

-We are generating many items in the same transaction and the tempid needs to be different for each item, otherwise Datomic resolves to the same entity.
-Let's fix it.
+We are generating many items in the same transaction and the tempid needs to be different for each item; otherwise Datomic resolves to the same entity.
+Let's fix that.

 Change the function in `todo-db.clj`
 ```clojure